-Make or Break shares key findings from Kinship’s 2024 annual survey of more than 1,300 kinship carers to provide an updated ‘state of the nation’ overview of kinship families.
+Published ahead of Kinship Care Week 2025, Handle With Care shares key findings from our 2025 annual survey of more than 1,900 kinship carers to provide an updated ‘state of the nation’ overview of kinship families and the current policy context.

 National services providing training and support for kinship carers and a new kinship local offer requirement are driving forward improvements.